Mygom-tech/mygom-tech-qualification-task-v2/README.md

 ## Requirements

-- Set up a React project from scratch
+- Set up a React project from scratch using a bundler
 - No third-party libraries
 - Style using SASS or Tailwind
 - The buttons and links must be accessible via Tab key